hwang2006/hwang2006.github.io/_pages/about.md

 ---

 <br><br>
 Soonwook Hwang is a senior principal researcher and formal director general at the National Supercomputing Center in Korea Institute of Science and Technology Information (KISTI), and professor at the school of Data & High Performance Computing Science in the University of Science and Technology in Daejeon, Korea.
-Dr. Hwang's recent research interest lies in exploring and developing large-scale distributed deep learning practices including pre-training/fine-tuning LLMs on supercomputers, especially on National Supercomputing Facilities like KISTI in Korea and LBNL/NERSC in the U.S.  l
+Dr. Hwang's recent research interest lies in exploring and developing large-scale distributed deep learning practices including pre-training/fine-tuning LLMs on supercomputers, especially on National Supercomputing Facilities like KISTI in Korea and LBNL/NERSC in the U.S.

+Dr. Hwang received his Ph.D. in [Computer Science](https://www.cs.usc.edu/) from the [University of Southern California (USC)](https://www.usc.edu/) in 2003 under the supervision of Prof. [Carl Kesselman](https://michelson.usc.edu/faculty-directory/carl-kesselman/).
+He also received his B.S. and M.S. in Mathmatics and Computer Science from Seoul National University, Korea in 1990 and 1995, respectively.

 Getting started
 ======